 Please note, application materials are NOT needed to submit your interest in receiving an Emergency Housing Voucher, when completing the EHV Referral form.
 A voucher is not guaranteed upon submission of a referral.

-EHV households may be eligible for “Service Fees” and other community resources to assist in securing stable housing within their search term.
+Households in the EHV program may be eligible for “Service Fees” and other community resources to assist in securing stable housing within their search term.
 Eligible expenses include security deposits, utility deposit/arrears, application fees, and move-in expenses.
 THN has partnered with TDHCA to act as a fiduciary agent for these Service Fees.
-Referring Agencies, property providers, and EHV households can use the following form to request direct payment for eligible and approved expenses.

 For more information, please email firstname.lastname@example.org.